-A parent survey is sent out by the District office once every two years.
-This survey provides the district information about parent involvement and satisfaction.
-Students in grades 3-5 are surveyed regarding school climate, (Healthy Kids Survey) and bullying (Olweus report).
-These surveys take place once a year. (see attached).
+A parent/staff survey is sent out by the District office once every two years.
+This survey provides the district information about parent and staff involvement and satisfaction Students in grades 3-5 are surveyed regarding school climate, (Healthy Kids Survey) and bullying (Olweus report).
+These surveys take place once a year.
 Findings from these surveys from the 2018-19 school year indicate that bullying is far below the national average and Roosevelt students feel safe at school.
 Schools closed on March 13, 2020, resulting in a lack of student survey data.
-Additionally, parent and staff surveys regarding Distance Learning have been distributed and the results are pending.
-(October 2020)
+Students returned to in person school for the 2021-22 school year, and the Healthy Kids Survey and the Olweus Anti-Bullying survey will be administered in April-May of 2022.
+We will consider the data from the 2022 surveys to develop new goals in School Climate & Culture for the 2022-23 school year.
+Additionally, the return to school after a long absence of in-person learning has resulted in the need for additional social/emotional support for Roosevelt students.
+Emotional well-being and social skills surveys are currently being developed for teachers and students to complete in order to accurately determine baseline needs.
+Staff and students will be provided developmentally appropriate supports and resources as determined by the results of these surveys.